 I had always wanted to visit Istanbul.
-I imagined it would be similar to Napoli, an ancient chaotic city of contrasts on the Mediterranean sea.
+I imagined it would be similar to Napoli, an ancient chaotic city of contrasts on the Mediterranean sea with the added allure of straddling two continents.
 Arriving at Sabiha Gökçen airport on a humid Autumn day I joke to Murat, my partner, about not having the right visa to get into Turkey.
 At Passport control a young man checks every page of my passport and asks

-‘Please queue over there.’
-I look back at where he is pointing and see hoards of confused tourists waiting to part with 10 British Pounds.
+“Queue over there.”
+I look back to where he is pointing and see hoards of confused tourists waiting to part with 10 British Pounds.

-Murat’s mother brings out a huge basin of a meaty rice mixture and the family set about making stuffed vine leaves.
+We stay at home on our first day.
+Murat’s mother brings out a huge basin of a meaty rice mixture and the family set about stuffing vine leaves.
 We eat, more family come to visit, we eat again and I am made to feel at home.

-A gravelly call to prayer wakes me at the crack of dawn when the sun is yet to wake the sleepy city and stray dogs howl along creating an otherworldly chorus.
+A gravelly call to prayer wakes me at the crack of dawn when the sun is yet to rise.
+Stray dogs howl along creating an otherworldly chorus.
 When we’re finally awake, another huge breakfast spread is on the table.
-Famous Turkish hospitality and kahvaltı (breakfast) greet us every morning and I have to battle the sisters to do my part around the house.
-After breakfast the rag & bone man comes past babbling on a speaker.
+Famous Turkish hospitality and the daily ritual of kahvaltı (breakfast) greet us every morning and I have to battle the sisters to do my part around the house.
+After breakfast the rag & bone man drives past practically screaming into a megaphone.
 Murat’s mother sorts through the cupboards and pulls out blankets to donate for a charity collection heading to Van.
-When we leave the house we are bid farewell and when we later return hugs and kisses are never absent.
-Güzeltepe is inhabited mainly by Alevi families and Murat and his family are also Alevi.
-I have experienced Alevi festivals in London, I guess you could say the regular Alevi family is more spiritual than religious, with their main belief being Love.
+When we leave the house we are bid farewell and when we later return hugs and kisses are neglected.
+Güzeltepe is an area mainly by Alevi families, the Alevis being a Shia minority hailing from the East.
+Murat and his family are also Alevi.
+I have experienced Alevi festivals in London, I guess you could say the regular Alevi family is more spiritual than devoutly religious, adhering to the main belief of love and acceptance.
 There are no divides in Alevism, Turk or Kurd it doesn’t matter.
-They intermarry easily, tolerate differences and have a whole culture of music, traditional songs I heard many times during our family sing-songs.
+They intermarry easily, tolerate differences and have a whole culture of music, a medium in which they worship.
 (See Aynur Dogan and Mustafa Ozarslan for examples of Alevi music.)

-Luckily I am understanding bits and pieces of the language.
-I can say the very basics, and M continues to translate anyway.
+Luckily I understand bits and pieces of the language; I can say the very basics, and M continues to translate anyway.
 I feared smiling and nodding wouldn’t be enough but I have two weeks of practise ahead of me and even surprise myself with the knowledge of the most random words.
-Sinek – Fly.
-Zor – Difficult. çirkin – Ugly.
-Irenç – Disgusting.
+Sinek – fly. zor – difficult, cirkin – ugly.
 After a few days I start to repeat things without noticing

 “What?”
-M is in fits of laughter.
+Murat is in fits of laughter.
 “Eight, nine.
 Eight nine what?”

-Midway during our stay we accompanied one of Murat’s sisters who lives in Germany to Ataturk airport.
-Men shuffle along in towling about to embark on Hajj – pilgrimage to Mecca.
+During our stay we accompanied one of Murat’s sisters who lives in Germany to Ataturk airport.
+Men shuffle along in towling about to embark on Hajj, a necessary pilgrimage to Mecca.
 Groups of family twenty people strong, wave them off proudly, twenty per passenger.
-Gaggles of exotically clad women sit on their mountains of luggage waiting to check in.
+Exotically clad women sit on their mountains of luggage waiting to check in.
 Their costumes were unlike anything I’d ever seen before and their language not unlike Turkish.
 I checked the counter; ‘Ashgabat.’

 “Turkmenistan” Murat whispers, aware that my fascination had led me to stop and stare.